michael-jones253/Hello-Hadoop-netbeans-OS-X/README.md

 After doing the above project built, but showed up the "no filesystem error".
 I noticed that Maven had not pulled in any hdfs jars matching the jars in my share/hadoop/hdfs installation directory.
 So I took a guess that it needed only the top level hadoop-hdfs-2.7.0.jar and added this as a dependency to the POM and all was good :)

-## Working through trouble shooting the Map Reduce project settings.
+## Working through trouble shooting the Map Reduce project settings
 After getting the HDFS API working in the IDE it was time to move on to getting the famous Word Count map-reduce tutorial running.

 So coded it, set the main program to the word count main as the one to run.
 From the IDE: project Properties => Run => Main Class.
 Provide input and output arguments for the word count program.
 I noted that the netbeans properties pop-up window does not persist these settings next time it pops up.
 However this setting is persistant and ends up in nbactions.xml.